RidwanMSyahrul/Airline-Review-Sentiment-Analysis/README.md

 - P2G7_Ridwan-Syahrul_inference.ipynb: This script consist of code for testing the model saved using inference data.
 - model_imp_SimpleRNN.zip: This file is the model used in the P2G7_Ridwan-Syahrul.ipynb script for the sentiment analysis machine learning.
 - preprocess.pkl: This script is used for text preprocessing the dataset in P2G7_Ridwan-Syahrul_inference.ipynb script.
+- url.txt: This text consist of link for deployment.

 ### Deployment Folder:
 - app.py: This script will launch the application by calling other script, which is prediction.py.